yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/teams-and-roles.md

 The **Roles management** tab shows the permissions assigned to each role.
 Select **Create role** to define custom roles tailored to your team's specific needs.

 <Image align="center" src="https://files.readme.io/9d84cbf80d0179fe25cf559b896b93061e2e3b99c4c71778f8e39421a8f3d509-teams_and_roles.png" />

+## Creating custom roles

+To create a custom role, navigate to the **Roles management** tab and select **Create role**.
+You can then define the role name, description, and assign specific permissions for each environment according to your team's needs.

+Yuno's **Create role** feature provides enhanced flexibility for role management by allowing you to create custom roles with environment-specific permissions.
+This feature enables you to define precise access controls for different environments, promoting better security and operational control.

+### Environment-specific configuration

+For each permission, you can independently configure access for:

+* **Sandbox environment**: Perfect for testing and development activities
+* **Production environment**: For live operations and sensitive data

+This granular control allows you to create roles where users might have full access in sandbox for testing purposes, but restricted access in production for security reasons.

+### Available permissions

+The custom role creation interface includes these permissions:

+* **Insights** - Access to actionable payment insights
+* **Payments** - View and operate payments, manage payment links
+* **Payouts** - View payouts and transaction details
+* **Reconciliation** - View settlement reports
+* **Connections** - View and manage payment connections
+* **Routing** - View and manage processing routes
+* **Checkout builder** - View and build checkout configurations
+* **Developers** - View and manage account keys
+* **Webhooks** - View and manage webhooks
+* **Accounts** - Manage account settings
+* **Team and roles** - View and manage team members and roles
+* **Risk conditions** - View and manage rules and lists
+* **Audit logs** - View dashboard, API, and monitor logs
+* **Security** - Manage 2FA and SSO configurations